-Ivan was elected to the SERVICE ONE Board in 2009.
-He is the Managing Director of Trident Corporate Services and an associate partner of Supply Clusters.
-Prior to this, Ivan was the CEO of Soldier On and a CEO of ASX listed, Energy Action.
+Ivan was elected to the SERVICE ONE Board in 2009 and is now the Chair.
+He is the CEO of Capital Football who look after the 35,000 registered players and competitions in the ACT.
+He is also the CEO of the Canberra United A League women's team.
+Ivan also works with Football Australia and is leading the National Futsal strategy.
+He is also a director of Trident Corporate Services and an associate partner of Supply Clusters.
+Prior to this, Ivan was the CEO of Soldier On and CEO of ASX listed, Energy Action.
 He has held many senior executive roles including with AGL and iiNet.
-With over 25 years of senior management and executive experience in the energy, telecommunications, consulting, military, banking and finance sectors, Ivan is a graduate of (UTS) and a post graduate of (Melbourne Business School, AICD and SIA) in Business Administration and Applied Finance.
-Ivan is also a Fellow and Graduate of the Australian Institute of Company Directors.
-He undertakes a considerable amount of charity work, in particular raising funds for Soldier On and Camp Quality.
+Ivan has over 30 years of senior management and executive experience in the energy, telecommunications, consulting, not for profit, banking and finance sectors.
+Ivan is a graduate of (UTS) and a post graduate of (Mt Eliza Business School, AICD and SIA) in Business Administration and Applied Finance.
+Ivan is also a Fellow and Graduate of the Australian Institute of Company Directors (FAICD).
+He undertakes a considerable amount of charitable work, in particular raising funds for Camp Quality and for charitable objectives for the Football community (eg Powerchair football).